dtm2451/RNAseqPlotR/Vignette/RNAseqPlotR_Vignette.md

 #DBDimPlot: Makes a DBDimPlot showing a discrete variable, age, of all cells.
 DBDimPlot("age", "HSPCs")

-#DBPlot: Makes a DBPlot showing the percent.mito (the percent of reads that were mitochondrial)
-# of each sample with coloring based on age
-DBPlot("JUN", "HSPCs", group.by = "Sample", color.by = "age")

-#DBBarPlot: Makes a DBBarPlot showing the clustering percentages broken down by Sample
-DBBarPlot("ident", "HSPCs", group.by = "Sample")

 #Set DEFAULT
 DEFAULT <- "HSPCs" #After setting this, the object slot can be left out entirely!

-#DBDimPlot, but allowing it to find "HSPCs" when it looks for DEFAULT
+#The same DBDimPlot, but allowing it to find "HSPCs" when it looks for DEFAULT.  == SIMPLER TYPING
 DBDimPlot("age")

-#same for DBPlot
+#And making a multiDBDimPlot is just as simple.
+multiDBDimPlot(var = c("JUN","MPO","SRGN","MAFF","ID1","NPR3","FOS","CD37","ident"))

+#DBPlot: Makes a DBPlot showing the per cell expression of JUN of each sample with coloring based on age
 DBPlot("JUN", group.by = "Sample", color.by = "age")

-#same for DBBarPlot
+#DBBarPlot: Makes a DBBarPlot showing the clustering percentages broken down by Sample
 DBBarPlot("ident", group.by = "Sample")

-#and same for a multiDBDimPlot
-multiDBDimPlot(var = c("JUN","MPO","SRGN","MAFF","ID1","NPR3","FOS","CD37","ident"))
 ```

 ![DBDimPlot1](DBDimPlot1.png)